We are residential leasehold specialists, and our expertise is recognised by the Association of Leasehold Enfranchisement Practitioners (ALEP).

 Bona vacantia is Latin for ‘ownerless goods’.

-When a company is dissolved, it ceases to exist.
-Bona vacantia is used with reference to any assets held by the company at the time of its dissolution, which by definition have become ‘ownerless’.
-Whatever the nature of these assets, they pass automatically to the Crown.
-We can assist you if the company that owns the freehold or superior lease of your property has been dissolved.
+On a company’s dissolution, by law, it ceases to exist.
+Bona vacantia refers to any assets held by the company at the time of its dissolution, which, by definition, are now ‘ownerless’.
+Whatever their nature, those assets pass automatically to the Crown.
+On the dissolution of a company owning the freehold or superior lease of your property, we can assist you.

 Bona Vacantia property for sale

-Bona Vacantia property is dealt with on behalf of the Crown by the Bona Vacantia Division (BVD) of the Government Legal Department.
-However, the Crown will not take on any company liabilities, such as being a landlord, as they consider that too onerous.
-So, if the company owned the freehold of a block of flats, the Crown will either sell the freehold (usually to an appropriate buyer such as the leaseholders) or disclaim it.
+The Bona Vacantia Division (BVD) of the Government Legal Department deal with bona vacantia on behalf of the Crown.
+However, the Crown will not assume any company liabilities or responsibilities.
+That includes stepping into their shoes as a landlord, which they consider too onerous.
+So, if the company owned the freehold of a block of flats, the Crown will either:

 Bona vacantia freehold purchase

-The application to purchase the freehold must be made to the Bona Vacantia office with jurisdiction for the area where the registered office and the assets of the dissolved company are situated.
+Leaseholders apply for the freehold purchase to the Bona Vacantia office with jurisdiction for the area where the registered office and the assets of the dissolved company are situated.

-Please note that you will be liable for both your own legal fees and those of the Crown.
+On purchasing the freehold, leaseholders are liable for both their own legal fees and those of the Crown.

 Bona vacantia disclaimer

-If the BVD disclaims the freehold, the freehold title is extinguished and the property becomes part of the Crown Estate, which is different to the BVD.
-This process is known as ‘escheat’.
-The Crown Estate will not assume any liabilities over the land and, while it is not obliged to sell it, the usual policy is to dispose of it to a suitable buyer.
+If the BVD disclaims the freehold, that extinguishes the freehold title, and the property becomes part of the Crown Estate (a different entity from the BVD) in a process known as ‘escheat’.
+The Crown Estate does not assume any liabilities over land and, although not obliged to sell it, its usual policy is to dispose of it to a suitable buyer.

 I need to extend my lease.
 Can the Crown extend it?

-If a company is restored, it can recover bona vacantia assets, provided the property has not been disclaimed by the Crown.
+On a company’s restoration, it can recover bona vacantia assets, provided the property has not been disclaimed by the Crown.
 However, there may be penalties to pay.
-An application can only be made by a former director or member of the dissolved company, within 6 years of the company being dissolved.
+An application can only be made by a former director or member of the dissolved company within 6 years of the company’s dissolution.

 Bona vacantia waiver letter

-If you are applying for the administrative restoration of a dissolved company, the law says that you must obtain the Crown representative’s written consent.
+If applying for the administrative restoration of a dissolved company, the law requires you to obtain the Crown representative’s written consent.
 This consent is known as a bona vacantia waiver letter.
 Full details are available on the government website.